 For those people who think the world is out to get them.
 I got bad news for you.
 You’re right!
 Both everyone and no one cares at the exact same time!!!!
 Welcome to the net!
 If you are truly that paranoid of the internet then the Tor project might be for you.
 Just don’t go logging into Facebook or twitter with this utility because you are being bounced through a few (anonymous) servers in the middle of Sweden, France, and Germany.

 We could go on and on about being a good net denizen, having a virus checker, and a basic etiquette on how to handle yourself on the net.
 We’re not trying to be mean about this but when people start throwing accusations out there it tends to stick on sites which determine reputation.
 If thousands of people think your site is a phishing site then what’s the real difference between a false-positive and the real deal at that level?

-We get it and why the paranoia exists.
+We get why the paranoia exists.
 It’s a real information war happening and the internet is slowly getting eroded from what it once was which is to provide information.